BlackTechX011/DeautherX/README.md

 # DeautherX
 An ESP8266_Deauther with Evil Twin attack which can be modified using web interface! and I have added more feature like flash light

-# About this Project
+# About Deauther
 This firmware allows you to easily perform a variety of actions to test 802.11 networks using an ESP8266.
 It's also a great project for learning about WiFi, microcontrollers, Arduino, hacking and electronics/programming in general.
 The deauthentication attack is the main feature, which can be used to disconnect devices from their WiFi network.
 Although this denial-of-service attack is nothing new, a lot of devices are still vulnerable to it.
 Luckily this is slowly changing with more WiFi 6 enabled devices being used.
 But a lot of outdated WiFi devices remain in place, for example in cheap IoT hardware.
 With an ESP8266 Deauther, you can easily test this attack on your 2.4GHz WiFi network/devices and see whether it's successful or not.
 And if it is, you know you should upgrade your network.

 # DISCLAIMER
 This project is a proof of concept for testing and educational purposes.
 *If u did any illegal activity with this project we are not responsble.*